StephanStu/Camera-Based-Vehicle-Position-Estimation/README.md

 ```cpp
 #define RUNTIME 15000 // ms
 ```
+Note: The many different threads launched are visible in the command window - the application is configured with very verbose logging to allow for debugging.

 ## How are Udacity's Capstone Project Requirements met?
 Udacity's [C++ Nanodegree](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) has an "open" capstone project, so students invent an application from scratch that must meet a set of non-functional goals.
 They are listed below together with the way I chose to meet them.